 Cooking a meal with pre-prepared ingredients on the counter, clearly makes things easier for any Chef.
 Imagine grabbing what you need when you need it.
-Organized Chefs can plan their ‘kitchen-time’ with precision and minimize unpredictable outcomes (eg: missing ingredients).
+Organized Chefs can plan their ‘kitchen time’ with precision and minimize unpredictable outcomes (eg: missing ingredients).

 Switching to the recruitment world, how strategic are companies with their hiring plans?
-How prepared are Leaders and Talent Acquisition teams prior to a job becoming live?
+How prepared are Leaders and Talent Acquisition teams prior to a job becoming life?
 Of course, there will always be unplanned attrition, though does it need to take us by surprise entirely?

 In an ideal world, companies would invest in building a long and healthy Talent Pipeline (particularly for evergreen, niche/technical roles.).
 This would then replenish their Talent Pool, allowing them to locate talent fast and reduce time-to-hire.